 If you want to make your own way to Hobitton, you can.
 This reduces the ticket to $75.
 What do you think of Hobbtion?
 Is the magic of the shire worth the price of admission?
 When they rebuilt this movie set for the Hobbit, they built it to last, and they paid attention to every detail.

 You honestly feel as if you have been transported to Middle Earth for two magical hours.
+So you can add it to your New Zealand Itinerary.

 It is peaceful and serene and you get the feeling that if the wee folk actually lived here, their lives would move at a much slower pace than our own.
 It is an experience like none other and for any Lord of the Ring fan, one that can’t be missed.
 Only one thing could make it better – seeing Frodo and Sam leisurely strolling down the path towards the Green Dragon.